 I kind of wish my daughter could still be Peter Pan, I admit.
 Don’t listen to this song or you are likely to cry.
 And my son’s costume this year, which I’m going to refrain from describing, had me shaking my head and muttering, “Well, I guess that’s comical.
 But, um, also a little offensive?”
 He promises me it was great fun.

 Your kids dive into popular culture, out of your little twig nest, and emerge wet behind the ears.
 You stand on the far bank, holding a loving but impractical towel.
 Diving birds do not need towels you silly mama!

 Happy Halloween everyone, and here’s to a wonderful weekend.
 I hope all your little Peter Pans, Ninjas, and Black Cat Fairy Witches get so much candy they can’t see over the heap.
-Or at least that they feel that way, for one night.
+Or they feel that way, for one night.